tezedge/tezedge/README.md

 # TezEdge [![Docs Status]][docs Link] [![Changelog][changelog-badge]][changelog] [![release-badge]][release-link] [![docker-badge]][docker-link] [![MIT licensed]][MIT link]

 ---
-The purpose of this project is to implement a secure, trustworthy, open-source Tezos node in Rust.
+The purpose of this project is to implement a secure, trustworthy and open-source Tezos node in Rust.

-In addition to implementing a new node, the project seeks to maintain and improve the Tezos node wherever possible.
+In addition to implementing a new node, the project seeks to maintain and improve the Tezos ecosystem wherever possible.

 ## Table of Contents
 * [Build status](#build-status)